 If you live near the water (including lakes), then a beach birthday party is always fun.
 Especially when trying to entertain older kids.

-Pack up the sand toys, grab a bottled water, and have everyone bring a towel.
+Pack up the sand toys, grab bottled water, and have everyone bring a towel.
 You might also want to get some extra help with supervision, especially if you have a lot of kids coming or they’re not all great swimmers.

 Some places also have very inexpensive or even free pools available (especially in condos or apartment buildings) that would also make a great children’s birthday party venue!